 My search for the best Parker House Roll recipe stems from Thanksgivings spent with my mom’s side of the family in LA.
-In addition to our unorthodox traditions like my mom’s Chinese sausage-studded and oyster-sauced sticky rice stuffing, my aunt’s mom, Sharley, would bake homemade pies and warm, pillowy rolls that were buttery and utterly addictive.
+Our Thanksgiving table almost always included my mom’s oyster sauce sticky rice stuffing alongside my aunt’s mom, Sharley, who would bake homemade pies and warm, buttery, incredibly pillowy rolls.

-For years, my sister and I have tried several recipes each Thanksgiving in search of a recipe that would rival those rolls.
-While we’ve been happy with certain attempts (we’ve made Joy the Baker multiple times), we can never remember which ones we liked.
+For years, my sister and I have tried several recipes each Thanksgiving in search of a recipe as good as Sharley’s.
+While we’ve been happy with certain attempts, we can never remember which ones we liked.
 So this is my attempt to finally find my ultimate roll!

 - 27 total tasters

 - All 9 recipes were made and baked the day of tasting

 - Recipes were kneaded using a dough hook in a KitchenAid mixer (not by hand)